vuonghy2442/lonelybot/README.md

 There are two type of solution notation:
 - The first line is the specialized notation (explained bellow)
-- The second line is the standardized notation with the format as a tuple of source position, destimation position, moving card.
+- The second line is the standardized notation with the format as a tuple of source position, destination position, moving card.

 The special move of drawing from the stock is represent as a move from the stock (Deck) to the stock (Deck)

-There are 3 position: Deck (the stock), Pile (the 0-indexed tablaeu), Stack (the 0-indexed foundation stack)
+There are 3 position: Deck (the stock), Pile (the 0-indexed tableaus), Stack (the 0-indexed foundation stack)

 ### Solve loop
 ```sh